JacopoMangiavacchi/SwiftNLC/README.md

     fastText-Skipgram import ../../SampleDatasets/PharmacyDataset.json ../../fastText-Models/wikimodel.bin

-This command produce the following files on the current folder: ...
+This command produce the following files on the current folder: vectorizedDataset.json and intents.json

 # ModelNotebook